foxbeefly/foxbeefly/README.md

 - 👋 Hi, I’m @foxbeefly
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning VBA
+- 🌱 I’m currently playing with VBA, Scratch, HTML5 & CSS
-- 📫 davidhfox@gmail.com
+- 📫 misterfoxonline@stylus.co.za

 <!---
 foxbeefly/foxbeefly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.